How to Get a Quote for Your New Home or Renovation

 • Provisional costs

-• Incomplete license details
+• Incomplete licence details

 • Poor communication.